Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Evaluation

 As argued in Section~\ref{sec:threat-model}, our approach is, by design, limited to attacks that have, directly or indirectly, an impact on the activities in the network.
 Such attacks include reflection attacks, e.g., by DNS \cite{anagnostopoulos2013dns} or NTP \cite{czyz2014ntp}, and other types of brute-force DoS attacks, network scans, data exfiltration, attempts to remotely control a device from an unknown host, send unexpected messages, etc. We do not show evaluation results for all of these attacks since many of them are trivially blocked because they use addresses, ports, or protocols that are not defined in the profiles.

-We have derived multiple interesting attack scenarios, showcasing the ability of our approach.
-The attacks leverage two different attack surfaces, each stressing a specific capability of our system.
-Both involve traffic patterns which comply with the corresponding device profile, except for a specific characteristic, as follows: \begin{itemize} \item Traffic pattern complying with the profile, but with a higher rate than allowed. \item Traffic pattern complying with the profile inside an interaction, but without the previous pattern(s) having been seen and accepted. \end{itemize}
+In this section, we take back and implement the three attacks described in Section \ref{sec:attack-examples}.
+As a reminder, each attack stresses a different capability of our system, respectively the principle of device interactions, the traffic statistics, and the matching for new, higher-layer protocols.

-We develop four attack scripts toward two of our devices, namely three toward the TP-Link smart plug, and one toward the Philips Hue bridge, implementing the aforementioned attack concepts.
-We then ran the attack scripts while our firewall was active, and recorded the accepted and dropped packets, to determine if the system was able to block the attacks.
+We then ran the attacks while our firewall was active, and recorded the accepted and dropped packets, to determine if the system was able to block the attacks.
 Besides, similarly to the firewall's latency evaluation presented in Section~\ref{sec:latency}, we computed the latency induced by our system when the network undergoes the attack, to compare it to the case without attacks.

-In the remaining of this section, we will, for each attack, present the policy it tries to comply with, the concept of the attack, and the outcome of the firewall, i.e. which packets were accepted or dropped.
+In the remaining of this section, we will, for each attack, detail its implementation and the outcome of the firewall, i.e. which packets were accepted or dropped.
 Afterwards, we will compare the latency induced by the firewall in the cases without and with attacks.